 13. Best Business Practices for Photographers

-John Harrington’s best selling book covers all aspects of creating and maintaining a photography business, from setting your fees to attracting new clients.
+John Harrington’s best selling book covers all aspects of creating a photography business that makes money, from setting your fees to attracting new clients.
 It is one of the few photography books that cover photography business from A-to-Z

 What readers are saying: This book was like having a personal coach to prepare you for the big game.
 The Author helped me learn about things I didn’t know I needed to ask when stepping into the work of becoming a professional photographer. – SafetyRick